imransecrets/docker/README.md

 `Enable-WindowsOptionalFeature -Online -FeatureName $("Microsoft-Hyper-V", "Containers") -All`

 After running the command, it will prompt you to restart your computer to apply the changes.
 Type 'Y' to confirm and press Enter.
-Once your computer restarts, you should be able to use Docker Desktop with the Containers feature enabled.
+Once your computer restarts,
+you should be able to use Docker Desktop with the Containers feature enabled.
-Please make sure to run this command in an administrative PowerShell session to ensure it has the necessary permissions to make changes to Windows features.
+* Please make sure to run this command in an administrative PowerShell session to ensure it has the necessary permissions to make changes to Windows features.

+* Now again

+C:\Users\Asif sb>docker version

+Client:

+ Cloud integration: v1.0.35+desktop.11

+ Version:           25.0.3

+ API version:       1.44

+ Go version:        go1.21.6

+ Git commit:        4debf41

+ Built:             Tue Feb  6 21:13:02 2024

+ OS/Arch:           windows/amd64

+ Context:           default

+Server: Docker Desktop 4.28.0 (139021)

+ Engine:

+  Version:          25.0.3

+  API version:      1.44 (minimum version 1.24)

+  Go version:       go1.21.6

+  Git commit:       f417435

+  Built:            Tue Feb  6 20:55:49 2024

+  OS/Arch:          windows/amd64

+  Experimental:     false